 Finally the gap was about 5mm wide.

 I tried to cut one of my parametric piece just after calculating the kerf.
-As expected it didn’t went trough the material.
+As expected it didn’t go through the material.

-To characterize power and speed of the laser, I creater a bunch of square on inkskape.
+To characterize power and speed of the laser, I created a bunch of squares on Inkscape.
 Using the laser control software I set a different parameter for each square.
 The top left square was set to power 40% and speed 5 mm/sec.
 Then I decreased the power used on adjacent square.
-Finnaly, on the plate, power decrease on the horizontal axis and speed increase with the vertical axis :
+Finally, on the plate, power decrease on the horizontal axis and speed increase with the vertical axis :